 - the front of the car hitting the ground when either driving fast and/or over bumpy roads / speed bumps

 - a floaty feel to the handling

-aim for 175mm front and rear.
+The 928uk recommendation is to aim for 175mm front and rear.
 This is within the factory specification and will result in a very slight nose down stance.
-This article explains how, one of the earliest articles from the information base on the site.

 A heavy sports car driven fast is going to make huge demands on its shock absorbers.
 Like all components shock absorbers have a limited 'life' after which there effectiveness weakens to the point that they should be replaced.

 There are several options.
 If you don't intend driving your car hard then the standard shocks are totally acceptable.
 However if you want to push your 928 hard then nothing beats a set of sport shocks.
 This will give any 928 "SE/GT" standards of handling - with the downside of a more controlled ride which some might find unacceptable.
 For those that wish to adjust their setup then the ultimate option is a set of externally adjustable Koni shock absorbers.

 As the 928 is so heavy its springs will gradualy sag under the weight and hence the cars ride height will lower.
 Whilst some like the lowered look there is no doubt that it brings the underside of the car nearer the road surface!

 The inevitable result is that the underside of the car is far more likely to hit the road under extreme body movement because of fast driving or a very uneven road surface.
 In fact it can lead to speed bumps being impossible to drive over without scrapping the underside of the car.
 Not only does this cause a horrible noise but components of the car are damaged.
 The air conditioning is particularly vulnerable on all cars - as are front spoilers.
 S4 and later models are vulnerable to severe damage to their under engine belly pans.

 The solution is to raise the car to its correct ride height